 - 1. All non-residential uses and subdivisions shall be supplied with public water service meeting the requirements of the Portland Water District. - 2.
 All non-residential uses and subdivisions shall connect to public sewer meeting the requirements of the Portland Water District and the Town of Gorham. which generate a design sewerage flow in accordance with the Maine State Plumbing Code of more than 3,000 gallons per day shall be serviced with public sewer. - a.
-The Planning Board may grant a waiver for the requirements of the extension of public sewer main extension if the lot is located greater than 200 feet from the nearest connection to a public sanitary sewer and the costs to connect into the system is greater than 3 times the costs for an onsite sewerage disposal system as identified by the Planning Board.
+The Planning Board may grant a waiver for the requirements of the extension of public sewer main extension if the lot is located greater than 200 feet from the nearest connection to a public sanitary sewer and the costs to connect into the system is greater than 3 times the costs for an onsite sewerage disposal system as identified by the Planning Board. - 3.
+All developments are required to have underground utilities.

-- 3. All developments are required to have underground utilities. - c) Buffer yards and landscaping buffering shall conform to the following standards: - 1.
+- c) Buffer yards and landscaping buffering shall conform to the following standards: - 1.
 The required setback between any public road and/or any residential zoning district or property shall be designated as a buffer area unless it's part of a mixed-use project and the residential/ commercial uses are developed as part of an integrated development plan and provides an aesthetically pleasing environment. - 2.
-A landscaped buffer area shall be designed and maintained to minimize the adverse impact on abutting properties and the public and to soften the appearance of the structure(s) and in particular, to minimize the adverse impact on any structures which exist on abutting lots located outside this district, which structures exist as of the date of enactment of this zoning ordinance amendment on September 17, 1996.
+A landscaped buffer area shall be designed and maintained to minimize the adverse impact on abutting properties and the public and to soften the appearance of the structure(s) and in particular, to minimize the adverse impact on any structures which exist on abutting lots located outside this district. which structures exist as of the date of enactment of this zoning ordinance amendment on September 17, 1996.
+Landscaped buffers should include a mix of evergreen and deciduous trees, shrubs, and plants.
+Hardscape features such as, but not limited to, stonewalls and decorative metal or wooden fences are also encouraged in the buffer area to provide and shape the buffer area and balance the plantings.
 No building, parking or service areas shall be located in the buffer area.
 Access roads may cross the buffer area to provide access to and from a street, but shall be designed to minimize the disruption of the buffer area.
 No direct access to parking stalls shall be provided from an access road located in a buffer area. - 3.
-The landscaped buffer area shall require a plan to be prepared by a registered landscape architect or qualified landscaping firm.
+The landscaped buffer area shall require a plan to be prepared or reviewed by a registered landscape architect or qualified landscaping firm.
 The plan shall provide all the required submission requirements outlined under Chapter 3: Subdivision and/or Chapter 4: Site Plan Review.
 The name of the landscape professional and firm preparing the plan along with their credentials shall be provided with the landscape plan. - 4.
 Parking lots shall have internal landscape islands designed to reinforce the desired circulation pattern and to provide a visual break and buffer.